yalhariri/twitter_collector/README.md

 Twitter Collector is a tool that help collecting twitter data, storing it in JSON file, indexing it by using Solr and index the already stored text tweets into Solr.

+# Twitter Streamer
+Twitter streamer is a tool that help collecting twitter data, storing it in JSON file, and if required, indexing it by using Solr and index the already stored text tweets into Solr.